Camanchaca, Trusal, Cermaq, Salmones Porvenir hit with overproduction charges in Chile

 On 13 June, SMA filed overproduction charges against the multiple operators of the Isla Juan grow-out center, located in the Magallanes region, for allegedly surpassing the farm’s 5,200 MT limit by 1,092 MT between June 2018 and July 2020.

 Salmones Austral subsidiary Trusal was the holder of the aquaculture concession at the time, but Cermaq Chile was leasing the center.
-Salmones Provenir took over the farm in August 2021, also giving it culpability, according to the SMA documents, which list all three companies as alleged transgressors.
+Salmones Porvenir took over the farm in August 2021 and is also listed in the SMA documents.

 "[Overproduction] directly threatens the sustainability of the aquaculture sector since the entire system of standards and authorizations considered in establishing optimal production, compatible with the capacity levels of lakes, [as well as] fluvial and/or maritime bodies of water, is violated,” SMA said in its complaint.